How to prepare for an investment apocalypse

 Many VCs discourage venture debt.
 They’ll say “if you need more money, we’ll backstop you.”
 The problem is when things ugly, they may not be there.
 Debt providers are a good way to extend the runway.
 The thing is that it’s best to raise debt capital when you don’t need it.
 Venture debt can add ⅓ to ½ of additional capital to some funding rounds with minimal dilution and relatively modest interest rates.
 Do note that when things get bad, some debt funds can get aggressive so do your homework before taking the notes.

-Don’t Panic
+Don’t panic

 Still, we’re only two quarters away from marking the longest economic expansion in US history.
 The good times have got to end at some point.
 Venture capital is a hell of a drug and withdrawal can be painful.
 Keep in mind that there’s no correlation between how much a company raised and how well they did on the public markets.
 If you’re struggling to make your startup’s economics work, read up on dozens of “invisible unicorns” who show that you can get big without relying on outsized amounts of venture capital.